To prayerfully foster the awareness, promotion and support of vocations through, education, action and affirmation.

-Our Religious Education Program includes students in grades K to 10th grade and all adults interested in building their faith.
+Our Christian Formation Program includes students in grades K to 10th grade and all adults interested in building their faith.
 Classes are held from September to May, generally around the school schedule.
 To register a student, please contact

-the Religious Education Director, Mrs. Laura Mallan at the Parish Office.
+the Christian Formation Director, Mrs. Laura Mallan at the Parish Office.

 Download the registration form: Religious Education Registration Form.